mudler/Algorithm-Sat-Backtracking/README.md

 Hence, each row means an **AND**, while a list groups two or more **OR** clauses.

-Returns 0 if the expression can't be solved with the given clauses, the model otherwise.
+Returns 0 if the expression can't be solved with the given clauses, the model otherwise in form of a hash .

 Have a look at [Algorithm::SAT::Expression](https://metacpan.org/pod/Algorithm::SAT::Expression) to see how to use it in a less painful way.